Healthcare in Qatar

 Private healthcare in Qatar

-Private healthcare is available either on a pay-as-its-needed basis, or as a service covered by local or international healthcare providers.
+Private healthcare is available either on a pay-as-needed basis, or as a service covered by local or international healthcare providers.
 Given that treatment costs can accumulate quickly, it is advised that expats ensure they have some sort of insurance.

 Health insurance in Qatar